As most of you probably saw on my Instagram, I recently traveled to Thailand and in one word the country was BREATH-TAKING!

 I stayed in Phuket Airport Hotel that was nearby Phuket Airport.
 On the first day of arrival, I wanted to explore the small town before leaving for my island tour.
 The place is a very comfortable, it is rated as a 3-star hotel (but for me it’s 5 star!) and it’s one of the closest hotels near Phuket Airport.
 Even though it is closer to the airport, the hotel gives you a peaceful haven-like feeling to rest your mind & feet.
 The hotel is perfect for transit passengers, layovers or a short stay in Phuket.
 The worker are super friendly!
 They are helpful and defo easy to communicate with.

 This is the swimming pool area, there’s benches around the pool so you may sit and relax or even read a book.
 The place is structured in an outstanding concept that as you walk into the hotel, the swimming pool is right in the middle and surrounding the pool is where one has their room.
 So, imagine waking up with a pool right in front of you.

 A big breakfast well served!
-The folks who works there do welcome you with open arms and the friendliest personal service, trust me this I speak based on experience, if there are anyone one of you who is planning a travel to Phuket, this place is affordable and filled with friendly people around you – Not to mentioned relaxing as well!
+The folks who works there do welcome you with open arms and the friendliest personal service, trust me.
+This I speak based on experience, if there is anyone one of you who is planning on a travel to Phuket, this place is affordable and filled with friendly people around you – Not to mentioned relaxing as well!

 ALSO the hotel provides complimentary of 24 hours free fresh bean coffee, tea and fruit juices refreshment!